Sharpryan20/ci-project-3/README.md

 # Technology Used in design

-Throughout the planning, design, testing and deployment of the website, I have used a number of technologies.
+Throughout the planning, design, testing, and deployment of the website, I have used several technologies.

 - [Python](https://www.python.org/):
     - Python is the core programming language used to write all of the code in this application to make it fully functional.